January 1, 1863 - The Emancipation Proclamation

 - Survivor’s Club: The True Story of a Very Young Prisoner of Auschwitz by Michael Bornstein

-Factual information adapted from: The National Archives Museum, History: California Gold Rush, the United States Holocaust Memorial Museum, the Auschwitz-Birkenau State Museum, and the National Baseball Hall of Fame and Museum.
+Factual information adapted from: The National Archives Museum, History, Cleveland.com, the United States Holocaust Memorial Museum, and the Auschwitz-Birkenau State Museum.